 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 113 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 53.9% to 0.2%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 57.0% to 0.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-East Chicago took the distinction of being the most Hispanic, while Yor was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+East Chicago took the distinction of being the most Hispanic or Latino, while Yor was the least Hispanic or Latino city.

 East Chicago is a city in Lake County, Indiana, United States.
 The population was 29,698 at the 2010 census.
 It is the home of Marktown, Clayton Mark’s planned worker community.